-Tutorial: Using Chronos with External Triggers
+How to use Chronos with External Triggers

-This tutorial will show you how to use your external trigger cable to end a recording from a distance.
+This tutorial will show you how to use your external trigger cable to trigger record end events from a distance.
 This is useful when the camera is in a hard to reach or dangerous place where it would not be ideal to go near the device.

-Using the external Trigger Cable to Stop Recording

-You will need a Trigger Switch to setup basic triggering.
-Find one here
+Get your own external trigger switch here

-On the left side of the camera you will find the port bay.
-Look for the circular BNC port labelled TRIG1, this port is labelled as IO 1 in the camera software.

-Chronos has two IO ports and one input for external devices, the trigger cable used in this demonstration fits into TRIG1 which is the BNC port.
-The IO port on TRIG1 requires to be shorted to trigger an event.
-For advanced trigger settings, see page 5.
+- 1. On the left side of the camera you will find the port bay.
+Look for the circular BNC port labelled Trig1.
+This port is labelled as IO1 in the camera software.
+Chronos has 2 IO ports and one input port for external devices, the trigger cable used in this demonstration fits into the IO port with a BNC port. - IO ports used for external triggering in this tutorial require to be shorted to trigger an event.
+The trigger switch used in this demonstration does just that, however, you can use any of the IO ports with different trigger devices to achieve the same result.
+For advanced trigger settings, see page 4.

 2. Plug the end of the trigger cable into the BNC port.
 It will press in and twist to the right.
-Note that when using a BNC trigger and the cable isn't long enough, you can use a BNC extension cable.
-Krontech sells up to 90 feet extensions with the ability to daisy chain multiple to increase the length further, or chain multiple cameras to one trigger.
-See www.krontech.ca/store box and debounce to avoid accidental misfires.
+Note that when using a BNC trigger, if the cable isn't long enough, you can use a BNC extension cable.
+Krontech sells up to 90 feet extensions with the ability to stack multiple to increase the length further, or chain multiple cameras to one trigger.

+- 3. Power on Chronos.
+Enter the Trigger Switch I/O Settings on the main camera page.
+Since we are using IO 1, we will use the first menu labeled IO 1 (BNC). - 4.
+Select Record End Trigger as the function and enable the 20mA pullup setting in order to change the IO to an active low.
+You will also need to check the invert box and debounce to avoid accidental misfires.
 You can leave the other settings as is, additional settings on this screen are outlined below for further customization.

-3. Power on Chronos.
-Enter the Trigger Switch IO Settings on the main camera page.
-Since we are using IO 1, we will use the first menu labeled IO 1 (BNC).

-4. Select Record End Trigger as the function and enable the 20mA pullup setting in order to change the IO to an active low.
-You will also need to check the invert